ptpro3/jekyll-now/_posts/2017-2-3-Project-Luther.md

 The Number of Theaters in which the film showed was not always available; in this case, I used the average number of theaters from the rest of the films in the franchise.
 #### Questionable data
 As of this writing, three "sequel" films had released in 2017:
-- -Underworld: Blood Wars- on Jan 6
+- _Underworld: Blood Wars_ on Jan 6
-- -xXx: The Return of Xander Cage- on Jan 20
+- _xXx: The Return of Xander Cage_ on Jan 20
-- -Resident Evil: The Final Chapter- on Jan 27
+- _Resident Evil: The Final Chapter_ on Jan 27
 I decided to drop these films from my training dataset; because of their recent release date, their gross earnings will not yet be representative of final earnings for a typical sequel film.
 However, since # of theaters released and previous average gross information was available, I saved this information to try a Gross earnings prediction later on.

 ### Step 3 - Regression Model